mulesoft/microgateway-custom-policy-template/readme-template.md

 - assetId: _{your-policy-asset-id}-dev_
 - version: _{your-policy-version}-20230618115723_

+*For more information about publishing policies, visit the [Uploading Custom Policies to Exchange](https://docs.mulesoft.com/pdk/1.0/policies-pdk-publish-policies) docs section.*

 ### Release
 The `make release` goal also publishes the policy to Anypoint Exchange, but as a ready for production asset.
 In this case, the groupId, visible name, assetId and version will be the ones defined in the project.

+*For more information about releasing policies, visit the [Uploading Custom Policies to Exchange](https://docs.mulesoft.com/pdk/1.0/policies-pdk-publish-policies) docs section.*